FAQ

 There are two types of rolling start on RoadbookRally.com platform:

-• Open Rolling Start: Competitors can start at any time after the section "First competitor start at" time.
-You would not have to set start times for competitors.
-Competitors would gain access to the roadbook after the section's “first competitor's start time”.
+• Open Rolling Start: Competitors can begin at any time after the designated "First Competitor Start Time" of the section.
+There is no need to set specific start times for competitors (use rolling start with time window for that).
+Competitors will gain access to the roadbook after the "First Competitor Start Time" for the section.

 • Rolling Start with Time Window: Competitors can cross the DSS at the given time window (managed under the Event "Start list" tab).
-Competitors will receive a time penalty for starting (crossing the DSS) outside of their given time window.
+Competitors will receive a time penalty for starting (crossing the DSS) outside of their given time window (60 minutes).
 Keep in mind: sometimes the roadbook will start with a liaison.
 Sometimes with the DSS.
 You have to plan your arrival and start times accordingly.

 The Special Section start time window is essentially the time frame within which competitors must cross the start line (DSS) to officially begin the Special Section.
 Here are some points to understand about the Special Section start time window: